This is what I know now

-Recently, I was asked for some advice by a young man who’s about to finish a politics degree and is keen to be a journalist.
+Recently, I was asked for advice by a young man who’s about to finish a politics degree and is keen to be a journalist.

 He wanted to know about insights, regrets and aspirations I had as a young journalist and the expectations I had at the outset of my career.